turingschool/backend-curriculum-site/module1/lessons/git_for_pairs.md

   (choose which version of the code you'd like to keep
    delete the code you do not want)
 * Original commits changes
+  (git add .
+   git commit -m "Add a message"
+   git push origin master)
 * Original pushes resolution to master
   (git push origin master)

 ### Optional: Work flow with branches
 * Collaborator pulls from master
 * Collaborator creates new branch
+  (git checkout -b new_branch_name)
+* Check which branch you're on
+  (atom: bottom right of window
+   git: `git branch`)
 * Collaborator adds content on new branch
 * Collaborator commits and pushes branch
+* Collaborator reviews files pushed
 * Collaborator puts in a PR
 * Original merges branch to master
+* Original pulls down from master
+* Collaborator pulls down from master

 ## Closing
 Talk with partner